waz-here/labs/volatility/volatility.md

 This lab provides a practical guide to conducting live forensics on a compromised Linux system, emphasising the importance of investigating suspicious processes in real-time to gather evidence and identify potential security threats.

-For more information refer to the cheatsheet: [https://www.sandflysecurity.com/blog/compromised-linux-cheat-sheet/](https://www.sandflysecurity.com/blog/compromised-linux-cheat-sheet/)
+For more information refer to the blog & cheatsheet: [https://sandflysecurity.com/blog/basic-linux-malware-process-forensics-for-incident-responders/](https://sandflysecurity.com/blog/basic-linux-malware-process-forensics-for-incident-responders/) & [https://www.sandflysecurity.com/blog/compromised-linux-cheat-sheet/](https://www.sandflysecurity.com/blog/compromised-linux-cheat-sheet/)

 The steps to complete this section are:
 * Simulating an attack using Netcat to open a bind shell backdoor.